I find it difficult to eat enough fruits and vegetables. Is there any harm in taking a fiber supplement every day?

 Fiber has a number of health benefits, including normalizing bowel function and preventing constipation.
 It's best to get fiber from food, because supplements don't provide the vitamins, minerals and other nutrients that fiber-rich foods do.
 But fiber supplements can contribute to the recommended daily intake.

 Fiber supplements can cause abdominal bloating and gas, at least initially.
-So if you have intestinal problems, talk to your doctor before adding a fiber supplement to your diet.
+If you have intestinal problems, such as a history of a bowel blockage or Crohn's disease, talk to your doctor before adding a fiber supplement to your diet.
 It's also a good idea to ask your doctor or pharmacist whether fiber supplements interact with any medications you take.

 If you plan to take fiber supplements, start with small amounts to minimize problems with gas.
 Also be sure to drink plenty of fluids every day.